-Leather mosaic craft created by Turkic nomads in Iron Ages, reached its zenith in the 18-19th centuries when the skilled and resilient Kazan (Volga) Tatars of then Russian Empire (now, Kazan, Tatarstan, Russia ) refined and finessed it to become a true art, the art of delicate combination of soft leather and Tatar ethnic patterns designed in mosaic manner and meticulously stitched together by hand.
+Developed by Turkic nomads in Iron Ages leather crafting reached its zenith in the 18-19th centuries when the skilled and resilient Kazan (Volga) Tatars of, then, Russian Empire (now, Tatarstan, Russian Federation) refined and finessed it to become a true art: The art of delicate combination of softest colorful leather cut into Tatar ethnic patterned pieces in mosaic (jigsaw) manner and meticulously stitched together by hands.

-The “jigsaw” pieces of colorful mosaic patterns are attached to each other from the inside with special Kazan stitch that looks like embroidery from the outside.
+The “jigsaw” pieces of colorful mosaic patterns are attached to each other from the inside with the Kazan stitch that looks like embroidery from the outside.

-Widely popular and famous across Russia, Europe and Asia in the 19-20th centuries so-called Kazan or Tatar boots (chiteks) are crafted using the leather mosaic technique.
+Widely popular and famous across Europe and Asia in the 19th-early 20th centuries so-called Tatar Boots (also Kazan boots, Asian boots, ichigi, chiteks) are crafted using the Tatar Leather Mosaic technique.

-This website is an attempt to summarize all available information about Tatar Leather Mosaic (that exists in Tatar and Russian languages only) and to present it for English-speaking audience.
+This website (created in 2012 and continuously updated) is the attempt to summarize all available information written in Tatar and Russian about Tatar Leather Mosaic and to present it for English-speaking audience.
 The information on the website is gathered, translated, interpreted and arranged by huge fans of Tatar Leather Mosaic: Chulpan, Ideliya and Rafik.

-We find that the art of leather mosaic is not as appreciated and popular as it should be.
-If you find Tatar leather mosaic interesting, promising, and exceptional, please share it with the world!!
+We realize that the Art of Tatar Leather Mosaic is not as appreciated and valued as it should be.
+If you find it interesting, please share it with the world!